EdLeckert/ha-tmobilehome/README.md

 ## Usage

-### Sensor Entities
-Two types of sensor entities are provided:
-1. Simple entities provide a single piece of data.
-2. Aggregate entities provide one or more dict objects as attributes.

-Simple entities provide an easy way to display data that is most commonly viewed.

-Aggregate entities provide the complete set of data available from the gateway.

 ### Simple Sensor Entities
-Simple entities can be used directly on dashboards in cards such as the `Entities` card.
+`Simple Sensor Entities` can be used directly on dashboards in cards such as the `Entities` card.

 All entities begin with `T-Mobile`, which will be omitted from the "Friendly Name" here for brevity.